About Our Chapter

 The North Dallas Chapter of National Charity League, Inc. has begun our membership drive for the 2023-2024 year.
 We are accepting applications for girls currently in 6th, 7th, and 8th graders.
 Only a limited amount of spots are available in each grade.
 If you have a daughter or daughters in those grades, we invite you to come and learn about this exceptional six-year mother/daughter program encouraging mentorship, cultural development and philanthropic leadership.

 Prospective Members do need to be sponsored by a current chapter member, so we invite you to one of our informational sessions to learn about our chapter and meet our members.

 If you know someone in the North Dallas Chapter, talk to her about the program and Membership obligations.
 If you do not know someone in our Chapter, and want to learn more fill out the information on our Membership Inquiry Form and our VP of Membership will reach out to you.

-Membership applications are accepted beginning October 1, 2019 to January 14, 2020
+Membership applications are accepted until April 1, 2023.

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

 Each NCL, Inc. Chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to serve.
 Each Chapter then supports its philanthropic service partners through different volunteer activities.